Knowledge Hub

 Understanding the business purchase agreement

 The business purchase agreement describes the sale terms.
-The goal is to protect the interests of both the buyer and the seller.
+The agreement sets out the legal and commercial balance between buyer and seller, allocating risk between you and documenting exactly what has been agreed.
 Your lawyer will draft and negotiate this alongside you and your team.

 Here are some of the essential components of the agreement: